Reklamo: Venu al la Universala Kongreso en Aŭstrio, 1–8 aŭg. 2026

 • u as in "fool"

-• ŭ = w as in "tower". , are diphtongs consisting respectively of "a" or "e" plus a short oo-sound.
-Thus
+• ŭ = w as in "tower".
+The combinations aŭ, eŭ are diphthongs, made of a or e plus a short oo-sound:

 Pronunciation

-Words are pronounced exactly as spelled, applying the equivalents mentioned above, e.g.
+Words are pronounced exactly as spelled, applying the values above, e.g.

 • amiko = ah-MEE-koh